kensanata/just-halberds/Just-Halberds.md

 Perhaps it's more interesting to consider how I adjudicate some of the spells.

+Spells that change what willing targets can do just work, like *air surf*.

+Spells that change what unwilling targets can do, like *charm*, have an effect based on the difference of the roll: one or two is the bare minimum, like the victim agreeing to some course of action and being reluctant about it; three or four is the full effect, like the victim being charmed and doing the thing like a friend would; five or more is a decisive effect, like the victim being a loyal friend for a day or a week, depending on how gullible they are.

 Spells that can conceivably deal damage, deal damage.
-A spell like *wave* washes away opponents when the difference is five or more, or if the opponent is out of hits.
+A spell like *wave* bashes an opponent, dealing damage, and washes them away when the difference is five or more, or if the opponent is out of hits.

-Spells that enable something subsequent effect need to either happen before combat, like the *flaming weapon*, or require the initiative, not doing anything, and therefore losing the initiative without an opposed roll.
+Spells that don't deal damage require you to have and lose the initiative (no roll required) when used in combat, like the *flaming weapon*.
+It's better to cast these spells before combat begins, obviously.

-Spells that affect multiple people at the same time involve all of them rolling their dice and comparing their result to the result of the spell-caster.
-So when Fo Pi casts a *fire ball* all the orcs in the target area need roll.
+Spells that affect multiple people at the same time involve all of them rolling their dice and comparing their result to the result of the magic user.
+So when Fo Pi casts a *fire ball*, all the orcs in the target area need to roll.
 If they roll less than the fire-mage, they take damage.

-Spells that only have a special effect like *charm* can still have an effect based on the difference of the roll: one or two is the bare minimum, like the victim agreeing to some course of action and being reluctant about it.
-Three or four is the full effect, like the victim being charmed and doing the thing like a friend would.
-Five or more is a decisive effect, like the victim being a loyal friend for a day or a week, depending on how gullible they are.